thegworld/gtx-browser/components/background_task_scheduler/README.md

 can schedule jobs accordingly.

-The `background_task_scheduler` component provides a framework for use within Chromium to schedule and execute background jobs using the system API.
+The `background_task_scheduler` component provides a framework for use within GTx Browser to schedule and execute background jobs using the system API.
 The API of the framework is similar to that of the Android `JobScheduler`.

 ## What is a task